-Mr. Rodrigues da Cunha has a degree in Economics from the Pontifical Catholic University of Rio de Janeiro and an MBA from the University of Chicago, USA; holds the position of Chairman of the Board of Directors of Caixa Econômica Federal, has over 25 years of experience in the securities and exchange markets and corporate governance.
+Mr. Rodrigues da Cunha has a degree in Economics from the Pontifical Catholic University of Rio de Janeiro and an MBA from the University of Chicago, USA; has over 25 years of experience in the securities and exchange markets and corporate governance.
 He served from 2012 to 2019 as CEO of AMEC - Association of Securities and Exchange Investors.
 Prior to that, he worked at several asset management corporations and financial institutions, including Mauá Investimentos, Franklin Templeton (Brazil), Bradesco Templeton, Investidor Profissional, among other ones.
 He was also Chairman of the Board of Directors of IBGC - Brazilian Institute of Corporate Governance.
-Today he is also a member of the Board of Directors and Coordinator of the Audit Committee of Eletrobrás - Centrais Elétricas Brasileiras, member of the Board of Directors and Coordinator of the Audit Participações, and member of the Board of Directors of Klabin.
-Key Contributions for the Company: Securities and Exchange Market; Corporate governance; and Finance.
+Today he is also a member of the Board of Directors and Coordinator of the Audit Committee of Eletrobrás - Centrais Elétricas Brasileiras, member of the Board of Directors and Coordinator of the People and Compensation Committee of brMalls Participações, and member of the Board of Directors of Klabin.
+Key Contributions for the Company: Securities and Exchange Market; Corporate Governance; and Finance.